 Video Games Tax Relief

-which was introduced in April 2014.
-You can claim VGTR up to 2 years after a qualifying accounting period end.
+You can claim VGTR up to 2 years after a qualifying accounting period.

 Your company qualifies for and can claim creative industry tax reliefs if it is:

 - Liable to Corporation Tax

 - Directly involved in the production and development of video games